prysmaticlabs/documentation/website/docs/advanced/builder.md

 When a validator is proposing a block, the following is checked before attempting to use the builder through the relay:
 - `--http-mev-relay` flag was provided and is pointed to mev-boost or an active relay of the correct network
 - circuit breaker is not triggered
-- validator is registered (beacon API was successfully called to save to local storage)
+- validator is registered (beacon API was successfully called and validator registration info is stored in the beacon node's db)

 If all checks are satisfied, then 5.
 Builder: connected via relay URL will be used to get the execution payload (which contains the transactions) and build a blinded block.
 However, if the checks do not pass, then the beacon node will fall back to 4.
 Local Execution Client.